fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-<i>tsconfig.json</i> is used to define how TypeScript compiler should interpret the code, how strictly should the compilator work and on what files to watch or ignore, and [much more](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
+<i>tsconfig.json</i> is used to define how TypeScript compiler should interpret the code, how strictly should the compiler work and on what files to watch or ignore, and [much more](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
 Right now we will only use the compiler option [noImplicitAny](https://www.typescriptlang.org/v2/en/tsconfig#noImplicitAny), that makes it mandatory to have types for all variables used.

 #### 9.1 Body mass index